Cybersecurity

 Artificial Intelligence (AI) Integration

-As cyberattacks continue to grow in frequency and intensity, AI is being optimized to help under-funded security teams to combat these threats.
-By assessing great quantities of risk data from unstructured and structured resources, artificial intelligence provides threat intelligence, shrinking the time the IT team takes to make vital decisions and eliminate any particular threat.
+As cyberattacks continue to grow in frequency and intensity, AI is being optimized to help under-funded security teams combat threats.
+By assessing great quantities of risk data from unstructured and structured resources, artificial intelligence provides threat intelligence.
+Therefore, shrinking the time the IT team takes to make vital decisions and eliminate any particular threat.
 It has been estimated that AI in the cybersecurity market is set to generate $101.8 billion by 2030, which is a whopping increase if you consider its value of $8.6 billion in 2019.

 Extended Detection And Response (XDR)

 For example, a cybersecurity incident that caused alerts on an application, network, and server can be combined and coordinated to enable context and visibility into the incident.
-Essentially speaking, XDR centralizes all your security data by combining endpoint detection and response (EDR), network traffic analysis (NTA), security orchestration, automation, and response (SOAR), and security information and event management (SIEM).
+Essentially speaking, XDR centralizes all your security data by combining: endpoint detection and response (EDR); network traffic analysis (NTA); security orchestration, automation, and response (SOAR); and security information and event management (SIEM).

 Getting this level of visibility across endpoints, cloud, and networks, and correlating threat intelligence across security products greatly enhances the degree of detection and response.